crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 ```

 Note: if `ImagePullBackOff` error Pod does not get auto-cleared, consider deleting the pod.
-New pod should come up with clear "Running" STATUS.
+A new pod should come up with "Running" STATUS.

 ## Use
 Retrieve the DNS name using GitLab ingress componenet: